teamniteo/handbook/work-process.md

 * <a name="label_priority_lane"></a>**Priority Lane**: User Stories injected into the current sprint due to urgency
 * <a name="label_retrospective"></a>**Retrospective**: issues that describe the sprint retrospective

+## Sprint Retrospective

+After each sprint, we do a retrospective.
+We think about:

+* What went well during the sprint?
+* What went wrong during the sprint?
+* What could we do differently to improve?
+* Other comments.

+We also add a note on how many Story Points we assigned, how many were done and the distribution between the departments and types of User Stories.

 ## Useful Lists